What is ethylene glycol?

 - Ethylene dihalide is obtained when ethane-1,2-diol is treated with phosphorus trichloride or phosphorus tribromide.

-- Di-ester is obtained when ethane-1,2-diol treated with organic acids or inorganic oxo-acids.
+- Di-ester is obtained when ethane-1,2-diol is treated with organic acids or inorganic oxo-acids.
 The obtained product is depending upon the relative amounts of glycol and acid.
 For example, glycol diacetate is obtained when glycol heating with acetic acid in presence of a small amount of sulfuric acid.

 - It condensed with aldehydes or ketones in presence of p-toluene sulphonic acid to formed respective cyclic acetals or cyclic ketals.